 Saginaw Valley State University's Percussion Ensemble and Valley Steel, a steel drum band, will perform in concert Tuesday, Nov.
 28 at 7:30 p.m. in the Rhea Miller Recital Hall.
 The SVSU musicians will be joined by the Heritage High School band.

-Saginaw Valley State University's Cardinal Singers and Concert Choir will perform in the concert “Mozart and More” Saturday, April 1 at 7:30 p.m. in the Rhea Miller Recital Hall.
+?The Saginaw Valley State University Wind Ensemble will perform a recital Wednesday, Nov.
+29 at 7:30 p.m. in the Rhea Miller Recital Hall.

 A play deeply rooted in fantasy, 1990s pop culture references, and sarcasm will test the acting talents of Saginaw Valley State University students Nov.
 15-19 in the Malcolm Field Theatre for Performing Arts.